 As the Hollywood star explained to Variety Magazine, there was nothing he could do about it.

 “I mentioned it a few times because after “Rocky II” came out and made a ton of money and then “Rocky III” hit and made more than all of them.
 I said I’d like to have some ownership since I invented it.
 And that never happened.
 So I have zero ownership of Rocky,” confirmed Stallone to Variety.

-“I was told it just doesn’t happen, no one has it.
+“I was told it doesn’t happen.
+No one has it.
 And look, they’re giving you more money on “Rocky III.”
 They took their chances, and you’re not entitled to it.”

 “I was in a slump, and it was pretty intense.
 There was a great sense of finality about it.
 I couldn’t get arrested.
 I was let go by my agency.
 Dropped — fired basically.”

 Asked about image rights and using his likeness to make even more money from Rocky, Stallone replied: “They had 100 different licenses.